brookhong/DBGPavim/README.markdown

     :Up        => goto upper level of stack
     :Dn        => goto lower level of stack

+In Watch window

+    If you press Enter key at a line which ends with --

+    (object)  => to get value of an object.
+    (array)   => to get value of an array.

+    If you press Enter key at a line of output from command :Bl, that breakpoint will be located.

+In Stack window

+    If you press Enter key at a line, stack level will be set.

 ### Windows Support

 ### Status line for debugger engine